amitrana4/wallet_project/README.md

 ## Running test cases

-Sample file is in testImage folder npm test will pick the image from testImage folder, add new key with image name and place it to Images folder with new extenstion giver in params.
+Sample file is in test Project npm test will pick the create a wallet and perform CRU operations

 ```sh
 npm test